Many thanks to the speakers, listeners, supporters and technical team for a successful conference!

 Mobile Data, Human mobility, Geography

-International Conference on 30th of June online.
+International Conference was held on 30th of June online.

 Methodological developments in measuring human mobility

 transport, tourism, smart city, population and urban studies etc.

 Mobility modelling based on mobile positioning data